Quick VLOOKUP facts/myths that I have witnessed.. pretty interesting

 5 Crazy Vlookup Ticks – Enjoy the show !

-Download this file!
+Download this file from down below!
 Share your favorite VLookup tricks using comments !

 Download The Ultimate VLOOKUP Guide